 1. Experiment with different greens

-Move over iceberg, there are so many more greens to add to your plate.
+Building an easy vegan salad doesn't have to be boring.
+So move over iceberg, there are so many more greens to add to your plate.
 And each one brings a different flavor, texture, and color to your salad.

 - Arugula or watercress gives your salad a peppery flavor.